 If your parent lodged a valid application for a Contributory Parent (Subclass 173) visa in Australia, the Department of Immigration will not usually grant a Bridging Visa (click here to learn more about Bridging Visas) to allow him or her to stay in Australia while the application is being processed.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor your parent (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to sponsor your parent (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa